Skip to content

 Best practices

-Generate unique links - Create fresh upload links for each process instance to maintain document separation.
+Generate unique links - Create fresh upload links for each process instance to keep documents separated.

-Set expiration dates - Configure links to expire after a reasonable timeframe to prevent unauthorized late uploads.
+Set expiration dates - Configure links to expire after a reasonable timeframe.

 Name folders clearly - Use consistent folder naming in your DMS that matches your process structure.